BobShoaun/Portfolio-V2/public/how-i-made-my-own-cryptocurrency.md

 ## What is Bobcoin?

-Bobcoin is a decentralized cryptocurrency that I have made after reading about cryptocurrencies, bitcoin, and the revolutionary technologies enabled by blockchain and clever cryptography.
+Bobcoin is a decentralized cryptocurrency that I made completely by myself after reading extensively about the revolutionary technologies that are cryptocurrencies, bitcoin, which are enabled by blockchains and some clever cryptography.

-I made Bobcoin with the intention of imitating bitcoin, but also as a learning process.
+I made Bobcoin with the intention of recreating bitcoin, but also as a learning process.
 What better way to learn about cryptocurrencies than coding one yourself?

 Bobcoin currently consists of 3 separate projects.
 The shared core functionality is written in javascript and packaged in npm as blockcrypto, it contains most of bobcoin’s common code shared between the frontend and backend, with unit and integration tests.
 Then there is bobcoin-client, which is the react frontend for interacting with bobcoin.
 It is a wallet software, a block explorer, and a marketing page all in one web application.
 Lastly, bobcoin-node is the node software responsible for maintaining and synchronizing the blockchain, and also serves as a backend for the block explorer.
 It is built using express and mongodb.